-Merge Upstream repository changed are merged into Weblate one.
-The merge utilizes fast-forward when possible.
+Merge Upstream repository changes are merged into Weblate one.
+This setting utilizes fast-forward when possible.
 This is the safest way, but might produce a lot of merge commits.

-Merge without fast-forward Upstream repository changed are merged into Weblate one with doing a merge commit every time (even when fast-forward would be possible).
+Merge without fast-forward Upstream repository changes are merged into Weblate one with doing a merge commit every time (even when fast-forward would be possible).
+Every Weblate change will appear as a merge commit in Weblate repository.